yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 The easiest way to assure regular reports and tends on your strategy is to hook it up with a 3rd party keeper.

 The recommended keeper network to use is the [Gelato Network](https://www.gelato.network/).
-For a comprehensive guide on how to set up your strategy with a Gelato keeper see [INSER LINK]()

 ### Setters